urazovm/thcipriani.github.com/_posts/2012-08-01-display-inline-block-extra-margin.md

 three items on one line; however, the elements were wrapping.

 Here's an example of what I'm talking about:
-<iframe style="width: 100%; height: 300px;" src="http://jsfiddle.net/thcipriani/r7egr/embedded/result,html,css/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>
+<iframe style="margin: 1em 0; width: 100%; height: 300px;" src="http://jsfiddle.net/thcipriani/r7egr/embedded/result,html,css/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>

 Even though the margin of each element is set to zero there is seemingly, a margin, between each element.

 This problem could be easily solved by removing the display property, floating each gallery item and using a clearfix on the parent:
-<iframe style="width: 100%; height: 300px;" src="http://jsfiddle.net/thcipriani/r7egr/2/embedded/result,html,css/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>
+<iframe style="margin: 1em 0; width: 100%; height: 300px;" src="http://jsfiddle.net/thcipriani/r7egr/2/embedded/result,html,css/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>

 That solution, however, ignores <em>why</em> that space is being added.